 State v.
 Bolar: In October 2007, a 14 year old girl was walking on a Seattle sidewalk when a stranger grabbed her and forced her into a yard where he raped her.
 He then drove her to a home where he and another man held her captive for two days.
 While there, he beat and raped her multiple times.
 On the third day, the girl escaped.
 She sought medical attention and a sexual assault kit (SAK) was collected.
 The SAK was submitted for testing in August 2016, and in December 2017 tested to yield a DNA profile that matched Darin L. Bolar.
 On October 19, 2019, Bolar pled guilty to one count of Second Degree Kidnapping and two counts of Third Degree Rape of a Child.
 He was sentenced to 51, 60 and 60 months confinement respectively.
 Counts 2 and 3 were concurrent to each other, and consecutive to count 1 resulting in confinement of 111 months.

 State v.
-Lay: Jonnie Lay and another man kidnapped an adult female in downtown Seattle, drove her to an open field, threatened to kill her if she did not comply, and repeatedly raped her.
+Lay: In March 2007, Jonnie Lay and another man kidnapped an adult female in downtown Seattle, drove her to an open field, threatened to kill her if she did not comply, and repeatedly raped her.
 Afterwards, Lay forced the victim into the backseat of the car, and raped her again, holding a screw driver to her throat.
 He then attempted to force the victim into prostitution, and when she resisted, he threw her out of the car.
 The victim made her way to the women’s shelter where she had been living, called the police, and got a forensic exam at Harborview Medical Center where a SAK was collected.
 At the time, the victim reportedly did not wish to proceed with the case and it was deactivated.
 In 2016, the SAK was tested as a result of the initiative to clear the backlog.
 The testing resulted in a “hit” that matched Lay’s DNA profile.
 King County originally charged Lay with Rape in the First Degree and offered a lesser charge of Rape in the Second Degree.
 The jury came back as hung on both charges.
 In 2020, King County prosecutors tried the case a second time and were able to secure a conviction of Rape in the Second Degree.
 Lay was sentenced to 136 months in custody.

 State v.
-Hailu: In downtown Seattle, Kirose Hailu lured an adult female into an alley by claiming the person she was looking for headed there.
+Hailu: In October 2014, in downtown Seattle, Kirose Hailu lured an adult female into an alley by claiming the person she was looking for headed there.
 He then threatened to kill her if she resisted as he raped her vaginally and orally.
 As he left, he told her, “My friends are going to come and fuck you.
 If you move, I’ll kill you.”
 The victim waited a while, then got dressed and left.
 A couple of days later she was back downtown where she saw Hailu.
 She waved down a patrol car and reported the rape.
 The victim got a forensic exam where a SAK was collected.
 However, the case was closed when the detective reported being unable to contact the victim.
 As part of clearing the backlog, the SAK was tested and resulted in a “hit” that matched Hailu’s DNA profile.
 Hailu pled guilty to Rape in the Third Degree and was sentenced to 60 months, consecutive to the 170 months he is serving for a prior conviction of Rape in the Second Degree.

 State v.
-Rance: An adult female had just been discharged from Harborview Medical Center and was waiting for a bus when Eric Rance approached her and convinced her to go with him to his place nearby.
+Rance: In June, 2013, an adult female had just been discharged from Harborview Medical Center and was waiting for a bus when Eric Rance approached her and convinced her to go with him to his place nearby.
 Shortly thereafter, the victim became uncomfortable and tried to leave.
 Rance became extremely angry and threatened the victim.
 Rance put a condom on and raped the victim as she cried.
 After he raped her, he forced her to shower and then allowed her to leave.
 The victim immediately reported to a patrol officer who drove by.
 The victim underwent a forensic exam where a SAK was collected.
 The case was deactivated within days because the detective reported being unable to contact the victim.
 As part of initiative to clear the backlog, the SAK was tested resulting in a “hit” that matched Rance’s DNA profile.
 Rance pled guilty to Assault in the Third Degree for an assault that occurred in 2013 and received credit for time served.
 According to the prosecuting attorney, the victim was supportive of the plea for a number of reasons.